jstok84/google_contacts_people_api/README.md

- Step 2: Create project, you can use test account if you don't want to verify project https://developers.google.com/workspace/guides/create-project Step 3: Crate credentials file (credentials.json) for desktop app. - When ou download file, you need to rename it to: credentials.json in order for this script to work. https://developers.google.com/workspace/guides/create-credentials Step 4: Run my script
+ Step 2: Create project, you can use test account if you don't want to verify project https://developers.google.com/workspace/guides/create-project Step 3: Crate credentials file (credentials.json) for desktop app. - When you download file, you need to rename it to: credentials.json in order for this script to work. https://developers.google.com/workspace/guides/create-credentials Step 4: Run my script